barrukurniawan/esp-whatsapp-pythonanywhere/README.md

    - If you're using NodeMCU board, choose NodeMCU 1.0 or Generic ESP8266 Module, if you're using WeMos, choose WeMos.
 5. Create a new **account on Twilio**
    - go to https://www.twilio.com/whatsapp
-   *we need to send and receive WhatsApp messages via Twilio API*
 6. You must have :
    - Twilio Account SID
    - Twilio Account AUTH TOKEN